-Summary of the Institute of Medicine review Veterans and Agent Orange: Update 2014: (National Academies of Sciences, Engineering, and Medicine 2016).
+Summary of the National Academies of Sciences, Engineering, and Medicine review Veterans and Agent Orange: Update 2018 (National Academies Press 2018).

 - This review was the last biennial review as currently mandated by US legislation.

-- New Vietnam veterans’ studies of United States women, Korean and New Zealand men were part of the review as were other epidemiological and toxicological studies.
+- New Vietnam veterans’ studies were part of the review as were other epidemiological and toxicological studies.

-- Three conditions have a changed evidence category:
+- Two conditions have a changed evidence category:

-- Removal of spina bifida in offspring from the limited or suggestive evidence category into the inadequate or insufficient evidence category
+- Shift of hypertension from the limited or suggestive evidence category into the sufficient evidence category

-- The conditions in the sufficient evidence category of an association remain unchanged - Hodgkin’s disease, non-Hodgkin’s lymphoma, soft tissue sarcoma, chronic lymphocytic leukaemia, chloracne, hypertension, and monoclonal gammopathy of undetermined significance.
+- The conditions now in the sufficient evidence category of an association are Hodgkin’s disease, non-Hodgkin’s lymphoma, soft tissue sarcoma, chronic lymphocytic leukaemia, chloracne, hypertension, and monoclonal gammopathy of undetermined significance.

 - All birth defects, including spina bifida (following a category change as a result of the 2014 review), are in the inadequate or insufficient evidence category of an association with maternal or paternal exposure to dioxin and herbicides used in Vietnam